whitneyburton/portfolios/students/1610-back/amara-lovato/template.markdown

 Amara is so inspiring to be around.
 She is great at bringing people together and making our time at Turing enjoyable for everyone.
 She is full of new ideas and will be a great addition to any company culture that she's thrown into because she has the ability to excite and motivate others.

 ## Playing a Part
-I do my best trying to encourage the group (my cohort) to get together every Thursday after wrap up to celebrate that we made it one more week as a way to keep ourselves motivated to move forward.
-I also actively participate in the cohort retro and surveys providing new ideas and constructive feedback to make Turing experience even better.
-In order to strengthen the team sense, several times to create a list of tech topics that we knew and others that we wanted to learn about.
-Then we surveyed the rest of our cohort to find out which of those tech topics people were interested in and if others.
-We presented it to Alison and she suggested that creating a new posse to go through these topics and build markdowns for the future would be suitable.
+I love working in teams and being part of meaningful communities and this is why in Turing I feel in my element.
+This module I did my best to make the group (my cohort) feel like a team, for example trying to include everybody in conversations, checking when I was seeing somebody struggling and encouraging my peers to get together every Thursday after wrap up to celebrate that we as a team made it one more week.
+I also actively participate in the cohort retro and student surveys providing new ideas and constructive feedback to make Turing experience even better.
+In terms of posses, I attended mainly to Pahlka but I also went to some sessions of Verou and Bezos that I found especially interesting.
+I have been also going to some Impostor Syndrome lunch times and to most of Productivity Lunch meetings, these later ones have been really useful and very inspiring, I love the group, always eager to share things that work for them, and how Nate leads the sessions.
+Caroline Powell and I met with a group of our peers to create a list of tech topics that we knew and others that we wanted to learn about in order to create workshops and tutorials markdowns that the school could use in the future.
+Then we surveyed the rest of our cohort to find out which of those topics people were interested the most and if others.
+We are currently working on that and hopefully we will be able to have some materials ready for possible talks next module.
+Last but not least, I have the will to build connections between the school and whoever I find especially awesome in the field such as  professionals, incubators, local tech companies and co-working spaces.
+I haven't reached some places and people but it always take a while to be successful and unfortunately I've been frantic busy with school workload.
-I've been attending to productivity lunch and impostor syndrome lunch and both groups have been extremely helpful.
-I have the will to build connections between the school and whoever I find especially awesome in the field like professionals, incubators, local tech companies and co-working spaces.
-I haven't written some places and people but it always take a while to be successful and unfortunately I've been frantic busy with school workload.
 However, I will keep trying next semester, I'm a tenacious person when I have a goal in mind.

-## Final Review
+# Final Review

-# Notes
+## Notes

 ( Leave blanks for reviewers )

-# Outcome
+## Outcome

 ( Leave blanks for reviewers )